MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/manage-personal-data.md

 Run the [Get-AadrmSuperUser](/powershell/module/aadrm/get-aadrmsuperuser) cmdlet and [Get-AadrmRoleBasedAdministrator](/powershell/module/aadrm/get-aadrmrolebasedadministrator) cmdlet to see which users have been assigned the super user role or global administrator role for the Azure Rights Management service.
 For users who have been assigned either of these roles, their email addresses are displayed.

-### Admin logs for the Azure Rights Management service
+### Administration logs for the Azure Rights Management service

 Run the [Get-AadrmAdminLog](/powershell/module/aadrm/get-aadrmadminlog) cmdlet to get a log of admin actions for the Azure Rights Management service, which protects data for Azure Information Protection.
 This log includes personal data in the form of email addresses and IP addresses.
 The log is in plaintext and after it is downloaded, the details of a specific administrator can be searched offline.